jackrea07/BSafeHelmet/README.md

 - Allows user to connect phone audio to helmet speakers for music
 - Tracks live location of user via GPS modules in phone
 - If crash detected, calls emergency response teams for help using user location

-## Completed Work

-### Blind-Spot/Crash Detection
-For the prototype, the persistent state of polling the ultra-sonic sensor for objects has been developed and integrated as a thread within the RTOS.
-The program is able to detect when an object is in range of the sensor, and display this info via a LED.
-Additionally, we have interfaced with an IMU to grab accelerometer and gyroscope data.
-The IMU data can be manipulated in such a way to determine when a crash has occurred and relay to the bluetooth interface.
-This functionality has been deployed within a thread in the RTOS.

-### App
-For the project prototype milestone, we focused on two things: updating the UI and implementing functional bluetooth connectivity.
-For the UI, we first sought to have the map display encompass the entire screen, except with a navigation bar at the bottom of the screen (positioned over the map).
-The navbar contains three buttons, each of which display to the user a different window depending on which was clicked.
-The bluetooth button and corresponding screen attempts to locate a bluetooth signal, though we have not yet succeeded in detecting an actual signal.
-The map page (which is displayed by default) allows users to scroll and zoom freely, and displays a POI marker at the location provided.
-The profile page has a text input box for users to input their phone number so that it may be used to call emergency services in the event of a crash.
-The bluetooth module has proven difficult to implement, and we have encountered many roadblocks in doing so.
-We initially attempted to utilize the PyBluez module, but experienced a number of crashes and bugs before pursuing a different strategy.
-The current bluetooth library we are implementing, Bleak, seems promising but often crashes when attempting to detect live bluetooth signals.
-Additional testing and bug fixing is needed to achieve a fully functional bluetooth connection, and will be a primary goal in the days to come.

-### Bluetooth Communication
-The HC05 bluetooth module can send/recieve information over a serial port on a PC.
-This will be insufficient for our project so we ordered a more sophisticated bluetooth communication module.

 ## Known Bugs
 ### Blind-Spot/Crash Detection